Cádiz Cruise Port Guide

 The City: A compact peninsula (1.8km × 1.2km) surrounded on three sides by the Atlantic Ocean.

 Key Insight: This is a TRUE walk-off port.
 The cruise terminal sits directly at the edge of the Old Town—cross the street and you're there.
-No transport needed to explore Cádiz itself.
+No transportation needed to explore Cádiz itself.

 Where You'll Dock

-• Alfonso XIII Pier: Main terminal, directly adjacent to city centre
+• Alfonso XIII Pier: Main terminal, directly adjacent to city center

 • Ciudad Pier: Secondary terminal, also steps from Old Town